How long will it take?

 Sapphire, and especially Ruby rough purchased on eBay will usually be of very low grade or will be glass-filled.
 Dark material will appear black after cutting because it absorbs too much of the light passing through it.
 And, glass-filled material is unstable.
 It may disintegrate in cutting; is very difficult to polish; and will be ruined in a moment if exposed to things like common household cleaners which oxidize the lead in the glass.
 It’s best to leave cheap Sapphire alone.

-The value of your quality Sapphire rough (when you find some) depends on a skilled technician orienting the color properly and selecting the right design elements to insure a good color presentation and that it doesn’t black-out in cutting.
+The value of your quality Sapphire rough (when you find some) depends on a skilled artist orienting the color properly and selecting the right design elements to insure a good color presentation and that it doesn’t black-out in cutting.
 You want your Sapphire to look like this photo (left).

 If you do acquire Garnet rough that isn’t prohibitively dark, the value of your gems will depend strongly on the faceting artist’s selection and execution of proper design elements to bring out the color – like this special V-groove technique (right)